NotTodaySatan0/LearningRepoPrac2/LearningLog.md

 One of the big issues I faced in the first practical of programming black was [code quality](https://www.perforce.com/blog/sca/what-code-quality-overview-how-improve-code-quality).
 I did not realize how important this issue was until DurHack.

-Often I would reach a point where I had a piece of code achieving what wanted, but when others have had to read and interpret how that code works they would get lost.
-Much of my code could have be called ***spaghetti code***, this was because of my approach .
-I would think about how I could solve the problem at hand often not putting enough thought into issues such as.
+Often I would reach a point where a piece of code achieving what I wanted, but when others had to work with that code they would get lost.
+Much of my code could have be called ***spaghetti code***, due to this approach.
+I would think about how to solve the problem and often not putting enough thought into [issues like](https://www.youtube.com/watch?v=k238XpMMn38).

 1. Later development
     * Changing functionality